(en español aquí)

 The actual observations displayed at DMI charts (coloured in red) are really useful.
 However, the white coloured areas are clearly areas without data, so I don’t think they should be taken as ice covered.
 This only adds uncertainty to the dataset, and diminishes its consistency.

-If we focus on Baffin Bay, we can see the resemblance with July instead of August too.
+If we look at the whole Baffin Bay Region, we can see the resemblance with July instead of August too.

-I have checked the new Walsh dataset and it seems that this misplacement happens every year when this data source is used (1900-1956 approximately).
+I have checked the new Walsh dataset and it seems that this misplacement happens every year when this data source is used (1901-1956).

 This error contributes to more uncertainties (although, as I have stated above, even if the white coloured areas were used at the right month, they are not a reliable nor a consistent data source).